Haven-1: Components

 Haven-1's propulsion system is being built and provided by Impulse Space.
 The propulsion system will consist of a storable propellant combination, nitrous oxide and ethane, propellant tanks, fluid lines, valves, sensors, control electronics and software, and Saiph thrusters as a reaction control thruster.
 The station will also contain a dome for photography and viewing of the Earth for tourists, in addition to always-on internet through onboard Wi-Fi and resting rooms.
+There will be no on-board bathroom on Haven-1, with astronauts and tourists having to use the one on the Dragon they arrived on.

-In mid-February 2024, Vast announced that it was partnering with El Segundo-based company AnySignal, Irvine-based company TRL11, and Singaporean company Addvalue to provide radio frequency and Inter-satellite Data Relay System (IDRS) connectivity, as well as advanced onboard video solutions for use in Haven-1.
+In mid-February 2024, Vast announced that it was partnering with El Segundo-based company AnySignal, Irvine-based company TRL11, and Singaporean company Addvalue to provide radio frequency and Inter-satellite Data Relay System connectivity, as well as advanced onboard video solutions for use in Haven-1.

 In August 2024, Vast revealed that Haven-1 will house a microgravity research facility called the Haven-1 Lab, which will serve as the station's microgravity research, development and manufacturing platform.
-It will have 10 slots, each capable of accommodating payloads weighing up to 30 kilograms and consuming up to 100 watts of power, previously provided by private companies and governments.
+It will have 10 slots, each capable of accommodating payloads weighing up to 30 kg and consuming up to 100 watts of power, previously provided by private companies and governments.
 The first companies to agree to place payloads on Haven-1 have been announced as Redwire and Yuri Gravity.
+In April 2025, Japan Manned Space Systems Corporation (JAMSS), Interstellar Lab and Exobiosphere were also announced as payload partners for Haven-1.

+On June 24, 2026, Vast announced that they had signed a series of memorandums of understanding with private partners - the Sanford Stem Cell Institute, the University of California San Diego, Auxilium Biotechnologies, LambdaVision, and BioOrbit - to host their research on Haven-1 and Haven-2.

+Development

+Vast's CEO Max Haot has routinely described Haven-1 as a "minimum viable product", or proof of concept, of a space station.
+Haven-1 is meant to demonstrate the feasibility of Vast's life support systems, thermal control, air revitalization, pressure relief, and fire suppression ahead of Haven-2.

 The hull of the space station had begun its final weld of construction on October 8, 2025.
+With a launch mass of approximately 14000 kg, it will become the heaviest spacecraft ever put into orbit by a Falcon 9 rocket.
+On January 20, 2026, Haven-1 began its assembly for launch.

+Unlike Haven-2 which is funded by a NASA contract, Haven-1 is entirely privately funded, and since its completion in 2025 been fully paid for.
+Until January 20, 2026, Haven-1 was scheduled to launch in late 2026, however, this would be delayed to the first quarter of 2027.
+In June the thermal control system was integrated while its in-house electric hall thruster started its vacuum testing.